Trust-Anchor-Group/MyIp/README.md

 address, as well as a REST API web service providing this information using the Content-Type requested by the caller.

+You can try the web page directly on the lab neuron, by clicking [here](https://lab.tagroot.io/MyIp.md).

 Installable Package
 ----------------------